leonhsu95/readme-generator/sample.md

   ## Description

-  This project is to create a Portfolio for viewrs to see the demonstration of my abilities as a web developer.
+  This project is created to show employers my previous projects and to demonstrate my web dev skills.

   ## Table of Contents
   - [Installation](#installation)